Adamits/arapaho_library/README.md

 Library for interfacing with Arapaho Lexicon and IGT at CU Boulder

-Make sure to set paths to the corpus and lexicon in the config.txt file, then, to isntantiate a list of lexical entry objects:
+Make sure to set paths to the corpus and lexicon in the config.txt file, then, to instantiate a list of lexical entry objects:
 ```
 from arapaholexicalparser import *
 lexical_parser = ArapahoLexicalParser()
 lexical_parser.parse()
 ```

-List is now available at lexical_parser.lexical_entries
+The list of lixical entries is now available at lexical_parser.lexical_entries

-And to isntantiate a list of text entry objects:
+And to instantiate a list of text entry objects:

 ```
 from arapahotextparser import *